cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

 -   config: The trial config data.
-This data can be used by the pre-trial hooks to determine the config for the rest of the componenents.
+This data can be used by the pre-trial hooks to determine the config for the rest of the components.
 -   params: The fully defined parameters for the new trial.
 When this is given to start the trial, the default parameters are ignored, and the pre-trial hooks will not be called.
 -   user_id: The ID of the user that is starting the trial.
 -   user_id: The ID of the user that is starting the trial.